bezaweeet/sba_loan_prediction/README.md

 The dataset comes from Kaggle: [SBA 7(a) Loan Data](https://www.kaggle.com/datasets/williecosta/sba-7a-loan-data)

-It contains loan records approved under the SBA's 7(a) loan program.After cleaning, this project uses **347,135 loans**, each labeled as either:
+It contains loan records approved under the SBA's 7(a) loan program.
+After cleaning, this project uses **347,135 loans**, each labeled as either:
 - **Paid in Full** (the loan was fully repaid), or
 - **Charged Off** (the loan defaulted)